chehlo/itracker/docs/technical-architecture.md

   - Price data caching for performance
   - Session management
   - Background job coordination
+    - Planned for Phase 2+. do not implement untill core CRUD API are Complete and functional.

 ### Hosting & Deployment
 **Phase 1**: Local development with Docker